SumoLogic/sumologic-documentation/docs/integrations/google/workspace/install-app-dashboards.md

 ---
 id: install-app-dashboards
-title: Google Workspace App and Dashboards
+title: Google Workspace app and Dashboards
 sidebar_label: App Installation and Dashboards
 description: Instructions for installing the Google Workspace app and information about each of the dashboards.
 ---